 Current CHSE Research Projects

-Oregon CCO Evaluation
+Oregon CCO Evaluations

 Researchers and analysts at CHSE use econometric and statistical methods to analyze hospital and provider data within OHSU.
 The goal of these efforts is to identify ways to improve the overall efficiency of the OHSU health care system.
 CHSE's Healthcare Team reviews hospital cost data to identify procedures with potential for delivery improvements.
 Our analysts work on an iterative basis with the relevant clinical teams, supply-chain technicians, and other stakeholders to analyze sources of variation and targets for improvement.
-Projects to date have identified ways to improve discharge processes and purchasing of surgical supplies.

 In addition to our own research, CHSE collaborates on projects with colleagues in other OHSU centers and departments, sharing methodological and analytic expertise.